How can I be involved

 The Purple Walk 4 Epilepsy WA is a family fun day event, where the community unites to shine a light on epilepsy and helps raise vital funds for your local epilepsy support organisation, Epilepsy WA.
 The event consists of live music, face painting, food stalls, a cuddly animal farm and so much more.

-The Purple Walk 4 Epilepsy WA usually takes place on the last Sunday of March (Purple Month).
+The 2021 Purple Walk 4 Epilepsy WA is taking place on Sunday 28th March.

 If you are a local business and would like to support the 2021 Purple Walk 4 Epilepsy WA in the form of sponsorship or donation of raffle prizes, please email [email protected].
 We would love to hear from you.